LoKI: Low-damage Knowledge Implanting of Large Language Models: Low-damage Knowledge Implanting

 which aggregates the total gradient flowing through knowledge vector \(j\) as its contribution is scaled from zero up to its actual activation.
-We approximate the above integral via Riemann approximation with \(m\) equally-spaced steps (we set the step $m=7$ for any model):
+We approximate the above integral via Riemann approximation with \(m\) equally-spaced steps (we set the step $m=7$ for any model, and further discussion on the setting of \(m\) can be found in Appendix A):

-During each sample, KVA computes and stores $A_{l,j}(\mathbf{x})$ for every layer $l$ and every knowledge output node $j$.
+During each sample, KVA computes and stores $Attr_{l,j}(\mathbf{x})$ for every layer $l$ and every knowledge output node $j$.
 This yields a complete attribution log that can be analyzed post hoc to assess the contribution of each knowledge vector during inference.